zanjonke/odjemalec-ep-trgovina/README.md

 # EP Trgovina Frontend

 Angular 5 frontend for an online store.
-Build for the Electronic Business course.
+Built for the Electronic Business course.